lhbelfanti/goal-book/chapter1/exercises/README.md

 #### Exercise 1.3
 Experiment to measure the difference in running time between our potentially inefficient version and the one that uses `strings.Join`.

+#### Exercise 1.4
+Modify dup2 to print the names of all files in which each duplicated line occurs.